-COP26 is the 26th annual United Nations Conference of Parties.
-It is the largest yearly gathering of negotiators, climate scientists, businesses and activists pursing agreement on coordinated action against climate change.
-It is also a time to highlight climate science, showcase community climate action and to share knowledge and experiences.
+COP26 was the 26th annual United Nations Conference of Parties, the yearly gathering of negotiators, climate scientists, businesses and activists pursing agreement on coordinated action against climate change.
+Also a time to highlight climate science, showcase community climate action and to share knowledge and experiences.
 The first COP took place in Berlin, Germany in 1995.

 There is a COP held every year, but every 5 years there is a bigger gathering that draws in heads of states representing nations from all over the globe.
 One of these bigger gatherings, COP26 was due to take place in November 2020.
 However, it was postponed due to the global COVID pandemic.

 At the last big gathering, COP21, in Paris in 2015, governments around the world pledged to work together to make changes such that we avoid a climate catastrophe.
 They agreed to try keep global warming “well below” 2 °C above pre-industrial levels by the year 2100 – and to try aim for 1.5 °C.

 The international climate change conference COP26 saw the participation of some 30,000 delegates, representing 197 countries.
 Jointly hosted by the UK and Italy, the main COP26 event took place in the city of Glasgow from 31 October to 12 November 2021.
 Countries were asked what their plans are to cut emissions by 2030.

 This COP was seen by many as our last chance to keep the global temperature increase at or below 1.5 °C by 2100.
 The 1.5 degrees target would help minimise the worst impacts of climate change, scientists say.
 Other scientists fear that due to inaction by governments around the world over the past few decades it is now too late to achieve that target.